larryknaebelobsidian/kingdom/Proposition 132. This view of the Kingdom confirmed by the Judgeship of Christ..md

 >... no single doctrine is perhaps so greatly misapprehended as this one; for which we are indebted to the originators of monkery and to the schoolmen.
 >p.
 352 Vol. 2 Prop.
 132 Obs.
 1
 ### A matter of congratulation and rejoicing
 >... the Prophets describe this Judgeship—the exercise of it—as a matter of *congratulation and rejoicing*, and not, as it would be if it *only denoted* judicial investigation of character, a subject of dread or apprehension.
 Thus e.g. Ps.
 67:4, “*O let the nations be glad, and sing for joy; for Thou shalt judge the people righteously, and govern the nations upon earth*.”
 Comp.
 Ps.
 96:10-13; Ps.
-98:5-9, etc. It is represented as a *joyful event* by the Spirit; one which will cause exultation and happiness, and this only becomes apparent if we understand it to embrace the reign, Kingdom of Jesus.
+98:5-9, etc.
 >p.
 353 Vol. 2 Prop.
 132 Obs.
 2
 ### Joyful event, causing exultation and happiness
 >It is represented as *a joyful event* by the Spirit; one which will cause exultation and happiness, and this only becomes apparent if we understand it to embrace the reign, Kingdom of Jesus.